iltar/blog-articles/drafts/rethinking-form-development.md

 You finished the User Story and you successfully deployed your code to production.
 However, the business changes over time and someone created a new User Story.

-_As a writer of blog posts, I want a checkbox on another page to confirm the post, so that users explicitly have to agree with our terms._
+Story: "_As a writer of blog posts, I want a checkbox on another page to confirm the post, so that users explicitly have to agree with our terms._"

 A confirmation field still requires something to hold the data to say yes or no. Luckily you have seen how to not use entities but DTOs for your form, thus adding one should be a piece of cake!